Last updated

 Conclusion

 Going through your Gmail account shouldn't have to be a challenge.
 Now you know exactly what to do to feel less overwhelmed when you open Gmail.
 From how to use the Gmail search bar, where to tap unread, and all your search options, you can navigate your Gmail page in no time.
-If you have more than one email account and want to be able to keep an eye on all your contacts – it might be time for you to try folk.
+If you have more than one email account and want to be able to keep an eye on all your contacts – especially if you're part of a growing team of 20-50 people managing client relationships – folk CRM is the best solution for centralizing all your contact management needs beyond what Gmail can offer.
 Make use of our generous 14 day free trial and try folk today, free.

 More resources